 How To Choose the Right Portable Espresso gadget

-When it comes to deciding on bringing a coffee brewer on your trip, weight is usually the deciding factor.
-Nobody in their right mind would bring a home espresso maker with them, but in terms of portable ones, they range in weight.
+When it comes to deciding on bringing a coffee brewer on your trip, weight may be the deciding factor if you’re highly mobile (i.e. a ‘digital nomad’).
+Nobody in their right mind would bring a traditional home espresso maker with them, but the portable options do vary greatly in weight too.

-While all of the espresso makers here are portable (in that they come with carrying cases, are durable, and compact), they vary considerably in weight.
+While all of the espresso makers below are ‘portable’ (in that they come with carrying cases, are durable, and compact), they vary considerably in weight.
 Some are light enough to reasonably bring along on a multi-day hike, while others are better suited to less weight dependent ventures like canoe camping or an airline’s checked luggage.

-If you intend on backpacking and waking up to shot of espresso then ultra light is the ideal option (unless you are a glutton for both espresso and punishment).
-Most backpackers tolerate instant coffee as an adequate substitute for the real thing, but we’re here to drink espresso, so let’s just assume that isn’t going to cut it.
+If you intend on backpacking or hiking and waking up to a shot of espresso in a new location daily; then ultra light is the ideal option (unless you are a glutton for both espresso and punishment).
+Most backpackers tolerate instant coffee as an adequate substitute for the real thing, but we’re here to drink espresso so let’s just assume that isn’t going to cut it.